 Intermediate in length, between No-Knot tailpieces and heavy resonator banjo tailpieces, like Waverlys and Kershners, these tailpieces increase the projection and note clarity of your banjo without significantly increasing its brightness.
-By increasing the angle of the strings over the bridge, which increases the tension on the strings, they add a little pop, or punch, to your banjo while also slightly increasing the volume - they work great at balancing the mellowness of a skin head!
+By increasing the angle of the strings over the bridge, which increases the pressure on the tailpiece, they add a little pop, or punch, to your banjo while also slightly increasing the volume - they work great at balancing the mellowness of a skin head!

 The tailpieces are my own design, but highly influenced by classic, late 19th century, designs.
-They are cast in small batches using a lost wax casting technique and are available in raw bronze, which matches raw brass hardware, antiqued bronze, which matches antiqued brass hardware, nickel plated, and antiqued nickel.
+They are cast in small batches using a lost wax casting technique and are available in raw bronze, which matches raw brass hardware, antiqued bronze, which matches antiqued brass hardware, nickel plated.
 They are 1 1/4" long with a 1" long tail, so they can be used with deeper rims, and weigh approximately 21g (28g with the bolt and nut).
 The front opening is large so that strings can easily be fed under the front bar, and there is a deep groove on the posts where the looped string ends fit to minimize the strings popping off during string changes.

 Note: These tailpieces are cast, not machined like most tailpieces, so they have a warm, organic, feel to them, however this also means there are small irregularities in their surface due to the casting process.

 Raw Bronze: $50